lowepowerlab/protocols/bacteria_growth_curve_96well.md

 1. Plate sealing device e.g. 3M P.A.-1

 ### Experimental Design
-* Sign up for plate reader at XXX. *Try to schedule long experiments (>24 h) to run during the weekend.*
+* Sign up for plate reader at "Plate Reader Sign up" Google calendar. *Try to schedule long experiments (>24 h) to run during the weekend.*
 * Use your [Plate Layout Template](workbooks/template_plate_layouts.xlsx) to plan your experiment.
 Include 1-3 technical replicates of appropriate blank(s) per plate.
 * Consider appropriate negative controls (e.g. "no carbon" control when testing carbon sources or "no bacteria" control when testing new media with components that can oxidize and change colors)